stillonearth/CheckersOnBevy/README.md

 https://user-images.githubusercontent.com/97428129/194442842-42de82d6-b9a0-456a-909c-c6ee7b3037bb.mp4

-This project isaground-up introduction to modern game programmingusingRust on [Bevy](https://bevyengine.org/) Engine and AI programmingusingPyTorch.
+This project isaground-up introduction to modern game programming usin gRust on [Bevy](https://bevyengine.org/) Engine and AI programmin gusing PyTorch.

-In the firsthalfof this project,we will implement a classic English checkers gameusingtheBevy game engine ontheRust programming language.Wewillthenimplement an OpenAI Gymcompatible environmentin PyTorch and Pythonto trainAIagentsto play this game.Finally,we will deploytheAI agentinaRust environment targetingdesktops(Windows, Linux).
+In the first half of this project, we will implement a classic English checkers game using the Bevy game engine on the Rust programming language.
+We will then implement an OpenAI Gym compatible environment in PyTorch and Python to train AI agents to play this game.
+Finally, we will deploy the AI agent in a Rust environment targeting desktop platforms (Windows, Linux).

 ## Changelog

-- **0.30** updated to bevy 0.8.1
+- **0.3.0** updated to bevy 0.8.1

 ### Project Goals